andrewcargill/hangman/README.md

 - Incorrect Guesses
     - As with the correct answers, the displayed screen is consistent.
     - For an incorrect answer the hangman graphic builds an extra section of the figure.
-    - The incorrect guess is shown in the wrong guesses display.
+    - The incorrect guess is added to the list of wrong guesses.
-    - The player shown an 'unlucky' message and asked for their next guess.
+    - The player is shown an 'unlucky' message and asked for their next guess.

 ![Incorrect Answer](assets/images/readme_wrong_guess.jpg)

 - Error messages
-    - The game picks up if a player enters the same letter twice, more than one letter at a time or a numeric character.
+    - The game detects if a player enters the same letter twice, more than one letter at a time or a numeric character.
     - For each error the player is shown a unique message.
     - Error messages can easily turn a player off from a game.
-In this cases fun and positive wording is used to create a more positive reaction for the player.
+In this cases fun and positive wording is used to create a less negative feeling for the player.
 They are kindly reminded to take note of the message and to take their time in choosing their next guess.

 ![Error Messages](assets/images/readme_error_messages.jpg)

 - End screen: Player lost
-    - Once the player has reached 6 wrong guesses the end screen is shown
+    - If the player has 6 wrong guesses an end screen is shown.
     - A large graphic is displayed, showing a tombstone, that links to the start image.
-    - The message one the screen encourages the player to play again.
+    - The message encourages the player to play again.
     - The player can either start a new game or exit to the home screen.

 ![Game Lost](assets/images/readme_lost.jpg)

 - End Screen: Player won
-    - Once the player has completed the word an end screen is shown
+    - If player has completed the word, within 6 wrong guess, an end screen is shown
     - A large graphic is displayed showing a happy Harry thanking the player.
     - The message on the screen congratulates the player
     - Like with the 'player lost' end screen, the player can either play again or head back to the home screen.

 ![Game Won](assets/images/readme_won.jpg)

-### Features Left to Implement
+### Future Features
 - Random response to correct or incorrect answers
     - A wide range of responses would make the game engaging for longer periods.
 - More word catagories